Non-closed scalar charge in four-dimensional Einstein-scalar-Gauss-Bonnet black hole thermodynamics: Conclusions

-It would be natural to extend the present analysis to include spin, where additional contributions to the Smarr formula will appear from rotation and where the structure of $\mathcal{W}_k$ may be richer.
-Another interesting direction is to study the near-horizon geometry in the presence of $\mathcal{W}_k \neq 0$, to see whether any universal relations emerge despite the loss of scalar charge conservation.
-Finally, exploring the holographic interpretation of $\mathcal{W}_k$ in asymptotically AdS spacetimes could shed light on the dual field theory meaning of the obstruction term and its thermodynamic consequences.
+Beside the previous extensions,\footnote{We thank our anonymous referee for bringing to our attention to these interesting relations.} other concrete generalizations of our framework deserve further investigation.
+It would be natural to extend the present analysis to include rotation, where additional contributions to the Smarr formula and the first law will appear and the structure of $\mathcal{W}_k$, leading to a richer scenario.
+Another interesting direction is to study the near-horizon geometry in the presence of $\mathcal{W}_k \neq 0$, to see whether any universal relation emerges, when the asymptotic region is modified.
+Finally, exploring the holographic interpretation of $\mathcal{W}_k$ in asymptotically AdS spacetimes could shed light on the dual field theory meaning of the bulk term and its thermodynamic consequences \cite{Caceres:2023gfa, Paul:2024rto}.